syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 > When the orientation is set to `Row`, a group can have maximum of three collections in which each collection inside a group can contain any number of items.
 When the orientation is set to `Column`, a group can have any number of collections, but each collection inside a group can have either a single large-sized item or three medium/small-sized items.
 If two large-sized items are specified, then it will automatically be converted into two medium/small-sized items.

 ### Defining group header

-You can define the name for each group header using the [Header](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Header) property.
+The [Header](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Header) property is used to set the name for each group header.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}